Petition Asks Trump’s White House For Life In Prison For Chicago ‘Black Lives Matter’ Hate Crime Foursome

 — All Trends IT (@All_Trends_IT) January 5, 2017

 The petition is titled “Life sentence for Brittany Herring and the other accomplices!”
-Created by a person only going by the initials “C.A.” on January 4, the petition is asking the White House to put Brittany, Tanishia, Tesfaye and Jordan in prison for life.
-The petition also links the foursome to the Black Lives Matter movement — even though Chicago police have stated that the foursome had no connection to the Black Lives Matter movement.
-According to CNN, the Infowars editor named Paul Joseph Watson was the first person to link the Chicago foursome to the Black Lives Matter movement.
-But Chicago authorities have said they have found no connection between Covington, Herring, Cooper and Hill to the Black Lives Matter movement.
+Created by a person only going by the initials “C.A.” on January 4, the petition is asking the White House to put Brittany, Tanishia, Tesfaye, and Jordan in prison for life.
+The petition also links the foursome to the Black Lives Matter movement — even though Chicago police have stated that the foursome had no connection to the controversial movement.
+According to CNN, Infowars editor named Paul Joseph Watson was the first person to link the Chicago foursome to the Black Lives Matter movement.
+But Chicago authorities have said they have found no connection between Covington, Herring, Cooper, and Hill to the Black Lives Matter movement.

 The White House petition — as of this writing — still requires 98,490 signatures in order to reach the 100,000 goal required for the White House to provide a response to the petition.
-Since the petition states that those 100,000 signatures must be garnered by February 3, in order to get a response from the White House, that means the transition of power from President Obama to then President Trump will have already happened.
+Since the petition states that those 100,000 signatures must be garnered by February 3, in order to get a response from the White House, that means the transition of power from President Obama to President-elect Trump will have already happened.

 Brittany Herring’s Fake Mugshot: $1,500 bond le spreads fast, along with ‘crying’ booking photo [HOAX] https://t.co/hZCYyKUDF9